aqche/flaskeddit/README.md

 A simplified Reddit clone built in Flask.

+## Features

+* Secure registration and authentication.
+* Create communities.
+* Create community posts.
+* Reply to community posts.
+* Edit or delete your communites, posts, and replies.
+* Join communities.
+* Get a feed of posts from your joined communities.
+* Upvote/downvote posts and replies.
+* Sort communites, posts, and replies by latest or most popular.
+* Basic user profiles.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
 See deployment for notes on how to deploy the project.